Stock market today: Wall Street rallies with bitcoin and gold after inflation unexpectedly slows

 NEW YORK (AP) — U.S. stocks are jumping amid a worldwide rally Wednesday following a surprisingly encouraging update on inflation.

-The S&P 500 was 1.2% higher in midday trading and on track to add to its all-time high set a day earlier.
-The Dow Jones Industrial Average was up 134 points, or 0.3%, as of 11:20 a.m.
-Eastern time, and the Nasdaq composite was 1.9% higher.
+The S&P 500 was 1.1% higher in afternoon trading and on track to add to its all-time high set a day earlier.
+The Dow Jones Industrial Average was up 57 points, or 0.2%, as of 1:11 p.m.
+Eastern time, and the Nasdaq composite was 1.8% higher.

 The action was even stronger in the bond market, where Treasury yields tumbled after the report showed U.S. consumers paid prices that were 3.3% higher for food, insurance and everything else last month, versus a year earlier.
 Economists had been expecting to see the inflation rate stuck at 3.4%.